jxarco/lexgui.js/README.md

 # lexgui.js

-**lexgui.js** is a lightweight JavaScript library that allows you to create web interfaces using only JavaScript, HTML, and CSS.
-It provides an easy API for building dynamic and interactive editor interfaces without the need for tedious frameworks or big libraries.
-With lexgui.js, you can create custom UI components, handle user interactions, and update the interface dynamically.
+**lexgui.js** is a lightweight JavaScript library for building web interfaces.
+No bloated frameworks, no unnecessary complexity, just pure HTML, CSS, and JavaScript magic.
+It gives you an easy API for crafting dynamic, interactive editor interfaces without the headache of big libraries.

 NPM Package: [npmjs.com/package/lexgui](https://www.npmjs.com/package/lexgui)